 ASI homeowners insurance is not available in the following states: Alaska, Hawaii, Idaho, New Hampshire, Rhode Island, and Wyoming.

-Keep checking back, because we're continuously updating this page.
-When researching average home insurance prices, it's important to pay attention to the source of the data and the year.
+Keep checking back because we're continuously updating this page.
+When researching average homeowners insurance prices, it's important to pay attention to the source of the data and the year.
 Rates are always changing and any data that's several years old may not be relevant.
-Also, rates for other home insurers within our network may be different.

 State cost information

-Low-cost states: Arizona, Delaware, District of Columbia, Kentucky, Maine, Nevada, New York, North Carolina, Ohio, Oregon, Pennsylvania, Utah, Vermont, Washington, Wisconsin, and West Virginia.
+Low-cost states: Arizona, California, Delaware, District of Columbia, Idaho, Maine, Nevada, New Hampshire, New Jersey, New York, Ohio, Oregon, Pennsylvania, Utah, Vermont, Washington, and Wisconsin

-Medium-cost states: Arkansas, California, Iowa, Indiana, Massachusetts, Maryland, Michigan, Montana, North Dakota, New Jersey, New Mexico, South Carolina, South Dakota, Tennessee, and Virginia.
+Medium-cost states: Arkansas, Connecticut, Illinois, Indiana, Iowa, Maryland, Massachusetts, Michigan, Montana, New Mexico, North Carolina, North Dakota, South Carolina, Tennessee, Virginia, and West Virginia.

-High-cost states: Alabama, Colorado, Connecticut, Florida, Georgia, Illinois, Kansas, Louisiana, Minnesota, Mississippi, Missouri, Nebraska, Oklahoma, and Texas.
+High-cost states: Alabama, Colorado, Kentucky, Florida, Georgia, Kansas, South Dakota, Minnesota, Louisiana, Mississippi, Missouri, Nebraska, Oklahoma, Rhode Island, Texas, and Wyoming.

-Many factors can impact your cost of homeowners insurance, including location, construction materials, coverage selections, prior claims, and your insurance score.
+Many factors can impact your cost of homeowners insurance, including location, construction materials used to build your home, coverage selections, and prior claims.
 See below for more information about the components affecting pricing for homeowners insurance:

-Homeowners insurance rates vary by region, and even by zip code.
-If you reside in a state prone to severe weather issues like tornadoes, hurricanes, and hail, you could pay more for home insurance than homeowners in states that aren't plagued by catastrophic weather.
-Areas with lower construction costs often enjoy more favorable home insurance rates as well.
+Homeowners insurance rates typically vary by region and even by ZIP code.
+If you reside in a state prone to severe weather issues like tornadoes, hurricanes, and hail, you could pay more for homeowners insurance than homeowners in states that aren't as affected by catastrophic weather.
+Areas with lower construction costs often enjoy more favorable homeowners insurance rates as well.
 Learn more about if insurance covers tornado damage or damage from hurricanes and how homeowners insurance covers storm damage.

-More location-based factors that can affect home insurance prices include:
+More location-based factors that can affect homeowners insurance prices include:

 - Coastal properties: Homes in coastal regions are sometimes riskier to insure than inland properties due to a greater chance for natural disasters.

-- Crime rates in your ZIP code: Your insurer can use this information to determine how likely you are to file a theft claim.
+- Crime rates in your ZIP code: Your insurer can use this information to determine how likely you are to file a theft claim for stolen personal property.

-- Homes near woods and brush: These properties are susceptible to damage from wildfire and falling trees.
+- Homes near woods and brush: These properties are susceptible to damage from wildfire and trees falling on your house.

-- Proximity to a fire hydrant and fire department: Easy access to a water source means a fire is more quickly extinguished.
+- Proximity to a hydrant and fire department: Easier access to a water source means a fire is more quickly extinguished.

 Type of home

-One of the first questions asked by a home insurer is, "What kind of home do you have?"
-Construction materials, and other home specs, can raise the overall value of your property and increase the cost of your homeowners insurance.
+One of the first questions asked by a homeowners insurer is, "What kind of home do you have?"
+Construction materials and other home features can raise the overall value of your property and increase the cost of your homeowners insurance.

-For example, concrete block homes typically cost less to insure than wood frame houses because they're less susceptible to fires and strong winds.
-Your insurer will also ask about your siding type, flooring materials, and even how you heat the home to assess the risk of insuring it.
+For example, concrete block homes may cost less to insure than wood frame houses because they're less susceptible to fires and strong winds.
+Your insurer will also likely ask about your siding type, flooring materials, and even how you heat the home to assess the risk of insuring it.

-Your roof's construction and shape can also be critical when it comes to the cost of your homeowners insurance.
-If your roof material is asphalt shingles, which are less flammable, you usually have a lower home insurance cost than if you had a cedar or wood-shakes roof.
+Your roof type, construction, and shape can also be critical when it comes to the cost of your homeowners insurance.
+If your roof material is asphalt shingles, which are less flammable, you may have a lower home insurance cost than if you had a cedar or wood-shakes roof.

-Gable roofs are the most common and affordable roof type to install, but they are more likely to sustain wind damage than hip roofs.
-Hip roofs (characterized by all sides gently sloping downward) often cost more to install, but are more resistant to wind and could lessen the price of home insurance.
+Gable roofs are more common and typically the more affordable roof type to install, but they are more likely to sustain wind damage than hip roofs.
+Hip roofs (characterized by all sides sloping downward) often cost more to install but are more resistant to wind and may help lower your homeowners insurance cost.

 Prior claims and coverage selections

-Home insurance companies focus on claims you previously filed.
-If you had multiple losses, you'll likely pay a higher rate as you're more likely to file another claim.
+Homeowners insurance companies look at claims you previously have filed.
+If you had multiple losses, you'd likely pay a higher rate as you're more likely to file or incur another claim.

-Your home insurance cost can also depend on the home insurance coverages and deductibles you select.
-Eliminating extra protection (like personal injury coverage) and lowering your limits of liability may save you a modest amount of money.
-Conversely, you can often increase your coverage by thousands and your home insurance rate will only be minimally impacted.
+Your homeowners insurance cost can also depend on the homeowners insurance coverages and homeowners insurance deductibles you select.
+You may be able to increase your coverage by thousands and your insurance rate might only be minimally impacted.

 Home insurance cost FAQs